River Valley High School attack: Responses

 According to local newspaper The Straits Times, the attack was unprecedented in the history of Singapore.
 Both Prime Minister Lee Hsien Loong and Minister for Education Chan Chun Sing wrote on Facebook that they were "shocked", while the Ministry of Education and River Valley High School said that they were "deeply saddened" by the incident.
 President Halimah Yacob opined that "parents, schools and our society are ill-equipped to deal with this situation."
 Minister for Law and Home Affairs K. Shanmugam said that it was "difficult to even describe the true extent of their (the victim's parents') grief".
 Several other Cabinet members and local religious leaders also publicly commented on the attack.

 The attack sparked concerns over mental health in Singapore.
 Member of Parliament Patrick Tay questioned the decision to return students to school a day after the attack.
 Minister for Education Chan Chun Sing defended his decision and replied that the ministry had decided that it was better for the students to grieve together than alone at home.
 Students were allowed to stay home if they chose.

-In a Ministerial Statement, Minister for Education Chan Chun Sing announced on 27 July the removal of Common Last Topics from the GCE N, O and A-Levels, and some topics from the final year examinations "to help ease stress".
+In a Ministerial Statement, Minister for Education Chan announced on 27 July the removal of Common Last Topics from the GCE N, O and A-Levels, and some topics from the final year examinations "to help ease stress".
 Measures were also put in place, including having all teachers equipped with enhanced mental health literacy, boosting the number of teacher-counsellors from 700 in 2021 to more than 1,000 several years later, recruiting more school counsellors or redeploying teachers to these roles, resuming CCAs at the secondary and pre-university level due to vaccinations, and dedicating more time to check on students' well-being.
 Measures to strengthen schools' security will be undertaken without eroding trust in the community.
 A buddy system was later proposed to be implemented in schools.